 Take a leisurely boat cruise around the harbour or head to Robben Island for a bit of history and a view.
 Sports fans will love the Springbok Rugby Museum, while the Two Oceans Aquarium is home to intimidating ragged-tooth sharks and the endangered Knysna seahorse, among others.
 Here, you can experience incredible close encounters with penguins, dive among fish, or feel starfish move in the palm of your hand.

-We've taken the liberty to answer everything you may need to know about visiting V&A Waterfront
+We've taken the liberty to answer everything you may need to know about visiting the V&A Waterfront.

 The best time to visit the V&A Waterfront is during the South African summer months, between December and February.
 During this time, the weather is perfect with warm, sunny days, and it's also the busiest time, with travellers visiting from across the globe.
 This means that the markets are bustling, the amphitheatre is booming with live music and dancing, private yachts are sailing in and out of the port, and the atmosphere is palpable.

 A secret season to visit the V&A Waterfront, to avoid the crowds and crowded shopping halls, would be between March and May, South Africa's autumn.
 During that time, the crowds have fled, but the weather is superb!
 Springtime between September and November is also a great time to visit Cape Town.

 Even during Cape Town's rainy season between June and August, you could still visit the V&A Waterfront as the central building provides cover and houses most retail shops and restaurants.
 A few shops and restaurants are dotted around the outside area, but if you have an umbrella, you can happily stroll around.

 The Victoria & Alfred Waterfront is located in Cape Town's city centre.
 If you plan to visit this beautiful city during your travels to South Africa, you must dedicate a day to exploring the waterfront's treasures.